CortexIntelligentAutomation/docs_v2022/content/en/docs/Reference/Glossary/a-e.md

 ### CRL

 Certificate Revocation List (CRL) is a list of certificates that have been revoked by the issuing certificate authority prior to their actual/assigned expiration date.
-It is essentially a blacklist of certificates that should no longer be trusted.
+It is essentially a list of certificates that should no longer be trusted.

 ## D